quickresolve/React/Fundamentals/Notes.md

 ##State

-React has explicit mutations using this.setState
+React has explicit mutations using this.setState method.

 this.state === null; (by default)